 I had a bit of a health scare last week — and survived it, thanks to the wisdom of two doctors who are also friends.
 Other doctors were involved in supporting roles; I appreciate them as well.

-I’d been feeling bad for a while; the loss of my Lady and other factors had wrecked my digestion.
+I’d been feeling bad for a while; the same situation that caused the loss of my Lady and other factors had wrecked my digestion.
 Ten days ago (Thursday April 18), I had blood tests done.
 The results came back Monday, when the lab calling me to say that I needed to do the tests over again, they could not trust the results.
 I was feeling worse, and suspected that the anomalous results were not wrong.

 New blood drawn Monday, and results came back Wednesday morning.
 The call I got was panicked — but by this time, my body was bleeding out internally.
 Every hour was finding some new place, inside or out, to bleed from.
 I was even tracking blood from an old cut on my foot that had healed a week before.